 2016 HATFIELD AWARD WINNERS

-- EJEB DEMA will participate in a forum in Washington, D.C. on issues of privacy raised by information technology
+- EJEB DEMA participated in a forum in Washington, D.C. on issues of privacy raised by information technology

-- LIN FU will participate in a conference on agribusiness in Thailand
+- LIN FU participated in a conference on agribusiness in Thailand

 2015 HATFIELD AWARD WINNERS

 - JENNIFER PARK traveled to NYC to interview a CEO about business ethics

 - AVI APPEL worked on a social media project here in Ithaca